Skip to content

 It must be documented what services are delivered to the buyer and what services are consumed by the seller.
 In this context, it is insufficient to refer to a distribution of costs that is in accordance with the OECD Guidelines.

-In accordance with the customs regulations’ transaction-based system, documentation must be specified in such a manner that it is possible to distinguish between what is payment for goods and what is payment for services, as well as what services are delivered to the buyer and what services are consumed by the seller.
+In accordance with the customs rules’ transaction-based system, documentation must be specified in such a manner that it is possible to distinguish between what is payment for goods and what is payment for services, as well as what services are delivered to the buyer and what services are consumed by the seller.

 The documentation duty is incumbent on the importer.